ShadowDara/format-whatsapp-export/v1_go_version/README.md

 - [ ] add Hover CSS
 - [ ] Build for Linux ARM
 - [ ] add more Languages
+- [ ] saving page in localstorage
+- [ ] saving settings in localstorage

 ## Functionality